 Deakin is a smaller suburb in Australian Capital Territory within the Unincorporated ACT local government area (postcode 2600).
-With a population of 3,124, the suburb has a mature demographic with a median age of 45.
+It is home to about 3,124 residents, with an older-leaning population and a median age of 45.
 Households earn a median income of $162K per year, with an average household size of 2.4 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.3% year-on-year at the LGA level.
+ACT employment has moved -0.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+ACT also had 6 Commonwealth-backed major projects under construction, 1 underway, and 7 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, managers, clerical & administrative.
+Employment in the area leans toward public admin & safety and professional services.
 The top ancestries reported are English, Australian, Irish.

 Deakin is served by 3 schools, including 1 secondary, 1 combined, 1 special.
 The average ICSEA score is 1118, which is well above the national average of 1,000.
 Public transport access includes 49 bus stops.
 Healthcare facilities include 5 private hospitals.
 The crime rate in the Unincorporated ACT LGA is below average at 2,497 incidents per 100,000 population.

-From an investment perspective, Deakin offers a gross rental yield of 1.6%, rated as low yield.
+From an investment perspective, Gross rental yield sits at around 1.6% (low yield).
 Property prices are above the state median ($1.8M/$1.0M), placing it in the premium segment.
 The price-to-income ratio of 11.1x is considered stretched.
 House prices have moved -14.7% year-on-year.
+Population growth of +1.3% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.